 As your delivery services expand, so will your dispatching needs.
-You may engage additional contractors or external fleets, expand to crowdsourcing, or even use more internal drivers; you may work with trucks but then expand to other vehicles.
+You may engage additional contractors or external fleets, expand to crowdsourced delivery, or even use more internal drivers; you may work with trucks but then expand to other vehicles.
 The same goes for geographic reach, and dozens of variables.

-Look for broader delivery orchestration platforms which include dispatching alongside other tools for fast, efficient delivery.
-Choose a modular platform with capabilities that can expand with your needs, whether you work with a fleet of 50 vehicles or 5,000.
+The best service dispatch software platforms will include dispatching alongside other tools for fast, efficient delivery.
+Choose a leading solution with modular capabilities that can expand with your needs, whether you work with a fleet of 50 vehicles or 5,000.
 For enterprises or businesses supporting multiple delivery and fulfillment models at scale, managing your different flows from a single, centralized platform is the best way to ensure optimal resource utilization.

 Cloud based service dispatch software